 Change Your Environment

-I hope this blog post helps you if you’re having a bad day.
-I have lots of posts on managing depression and anxiety plus I also have a podcast and a new YouTube channel all about mental health.
+I have lots of posts on mental health and self-care plus I also have a podcast and a new YouTube channel all about mental health.
 Talking about mental health is my passion and I’ve made it my mission to share everything I’ve learned so far with others.
 I hope your rough day gets better and you have a better day soon.

 I am not a licensed therapist or mental health professional.
 If you are suffering from a major disorder and need treatment please seek the help of a professional.
 If you need help finding a mental health care provider call 1-800-662-HELP (4357) or visit BetterHelp to talk to a certified therapist online at an affordable price.
 This post contains affiliate links, you can read my full disclosure policy here.

 Radical Transformation Project is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.